-What started as a desolate patch of 55 acres in 1991 has grown to be 300 acres of one of the most dazzling rainforest sanctuaries in the world.
+What started as a desolate patch of land in 1991 has grown to be one of the most dazzling rainforest sanctuaries in the world.

-Back when Pamela and Anil Malhotra purchased what is now the Sai Sanctuary of southern India, the lands had been deforested for cardamom and coffee fields.
+Back when Pamela and Anil Malhotra purchased what is now the Sai Sanctuary of southern India, the 55 acres of land had been deforested for cardamom and coffee fields.

-With the return of the trees, elephants and monkeys moved back into the territory.
+With the return of the trees, elephants and monkeys moved back into the territory as well.

-Over the course of the 20-year healing process, the National Parks and Wildlife Sanctuaries have recognized the vital importance of the Sai Sanctuary and offered protections over the land.
+Over the course of the 20-year healing process, the National Parks and Wildlife Sanctuaries has recognized the vital importance of the Sai Sanctuary and offered protections over the land.
 The rainforest is also now called one of the hottest “hot spots” of biodiversity in the world, according to the United Nations